NGFC-Lib/NGFC-Lib/README.md

 ## Functional Specifications
 User interface
+What it does: Solve the SOFC problem and make the prediction
 Input: environmental setting and feed/exhaust amount
-Output: SOFC energy output, efficiency, and Reformer entrance temperature…...
+Output: SOFC energy output, efficiency, Burner exhaust temperature, and Reformer entrance temperature…...
-Streams and units of the model are set already Parameters which user could adjust:
+Note: Streams and units of the model are set already

+Parameters which user could adjust:
-The fuel & air utilization, moles of methane feed, mole of hydrogen exhaust Temperature of air & fuel in to/exhaust out of the FC
+1. Fuel & air utilization, moles of methane feed
+2. Temperature of air & fuel in to and out of the fuel cell

 ## Model Assumptions
 Again, this process modelling is a prototype and is currently designed to sufficiently model simple SOFC system.